Shurugwi Rural Areas: Natural resources

 The district is located on the mineral-rich belt, commonly known as the Great Dyke in Zimbabwe, known locally as Chironde Mountain range, making it one of the most mineral-rich areas in the country.
 Chromite, Platinum, Gold and Nickel are all mined around Shurugwi.
 This mountain range stretches all the way from Cape Town through to the copper belt regions of Zambia.
 Places of interest include Wolfshall Pass, commonly known as Boterekwa due to the winding of the road as it negotiates its way up and between mountains.
 Midway through Boterekwa, there is Dun raven Falls which is about 100m from the road.
 Boterekwa is very similar to the pass close to Louis Trichardt in South Africa since both were constructed by an Italian firm, the difference only being there are tunnels in Louis Trichardt.
 It has been a scene of many road accidents with most of them fatal.
 The most notable of these accidents occurred in 1976 when a bus load of students from Chrome Secondary School overturned.
 Only three teachers survived the crash.
 Almost every year, a serious accident do occur at Boterekwa, this is attributed to the narrow road, steep slopes and sharp curves.

 Another place of interest can be the Guruguru (which means very huge) mountain, the mountain is a bare granite rock which a few kilometers east of Pakame High School.
 Getting to the top of this mountain can be a mission due to the absence of supporting trees and slippery rock surfaces.

 Generally, Shurugwi is very scenic districts which a sizeable hills all over the place, this include Bokai, Chikomo Chirefu, Magomana, Shamba, Rasha close to Chachacha and Gururuguru.
-Unfortunately due to resettlement in the area, most of wild animals have been driven away or killed.
+Unfortunately, due to resettlement in the area, most of the wild animals have been driven away or killed.